 In the UPSC online application, as you fill up your name in the name field, if it reaches the default size of 30 characters, an additional field for the full name will appear in the form and a pop up message i.e. “Your name is exceeding 30 characters kindly use the abbreviation in the Name column”.

-You may fill the full name in the Additional Field.
-Full Name field has a capacity of 70 characters.
+You may fill in the full name in the Additional Field.
+The full Name field has a capacity of 70 characters.